theabolton/whysynth/README.rst

 Selecting the 'Patches' tab displays a list of all the patches loaded.
 Clicking on the name of a patch causes that patch to be selected.

+The sort order of the patch list may be changed by clicking on the list headers, 'ProgNo' (program number), 'Category', and 'Name'.
+The sort order is somewhat "sticky": if you want to sort by category, and then sub-sort by name, click on the 'Name' header and then the 'Category' header; the list will remember that you were sorting by name before, and use that for the sub-sort.
+Similarly, if you want to sort by category, and then sub-sort by patch number, click on the 'ProgNo' header and then the 'Category' header.

 Configuration Tab
 -----------------
 Tuning